reduxjs/redux-toolkit/docs/api/createSlice.md

 Each function defined in the `reducers` argument will have a corresponding action creator generated using [`createAction`](./createAction.md) and included in the result's `actions` field using the same function name.

-If you need to customize the creation of the payload value of an action creator by means of a [`prepare callback`](./createAction.md#using-prepare-callbacks-to-customize-action-contents), the value of the appropriate field of the `reducers` argument object should be an object instead of a function.
-This object must contain two properties: reducer and prepare.
-The value of the reducer field should be the case reducer function while the value of the prepare field should be the prepare callback function.

 The generated `reducer` function is suitable for passing to the Redux `combineReducers` function as a "slice reducer".